vsrinivas/fuchsia/garnet/docs/debugger_usage.md

 child of appmgr's job.
 When zxdb is connected, it attaches itself to appmgr's job.
 To debug a new component you need to add filters to attached jobs.

-To add filter (this attaches to any component with a name containing "echo2", substitute your component name):
+To add filter (this attaches to any component with a name containing "echo", substitute your component name):

 ```
-[zxdb] set filters echo2
+[zxdb] set filters echo
 ```

 Now run the component from the appropriate environment.
 For example, to launch from the command line (not from within zxdb):

 ```
-$ run fuchsia-pkg://fuchsia.com/echo2_client_cpp#meta/echo2_client_cpp.cmx
+$ run fuchsia-pkg://fuchsia.com/echo_client_cpp#meta/echo_client_cpp.cmx
 ```

 It should stop in the debugger upon startup and you should see it in the